MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/QuickBooksOnline.md

 ## Summary

-Power BI QuickBooks Online connector enables connecting to your QuickBooks Online account and viewing, analysing, and reporting on your company QuickBooks data in Power BI.
+Power BI QuickBooks Online connector enables connecting to your QuickBooks Online account and viewing, analyzing, and reporting on your company QuickBooks data in Power BI.

 Release state: Beta